OverkillGuy/python-template/DESIGN.md

 well as a few other useful generic hooks to run (such as `shellcheck` for maintaining some semblance of correctness in shell scripts).

+To make sure that everyone does run the pre-commit hooks without thinking about it, the hooks are automatically installed as part of running the default `make` command.

 ### CHANGELOG.md

 We write down the release notes of the project using a change log.